Ottigan/cpu-temperature/README.md

         ```bash
         dnf install lm_sensors
         ```
-   * Once the installation is done, run the following commands to check your current hardware specifications.
+   * Once the installation is done, run the following command to check your current hardware specifications.
         ```bash
         sudo sensors-detect
         ```
     * It will ask you a few questions.
-Answer Yes for all of them.
+Answer `Yes` for all of them.
 6. Launch the application
     ```bash
     npm start